Commands

 What it does:

-- Prompts you to select a domain
+- Prompts you to select a domain, or accepts

-- Prompts you to select a task
+--domain - Prompts you to select a task, or accepts

-- Asks for confirmation
+--task - Asks for confirmation, or accepts

-- Deletes the task directory from
+--yes - Deletes the task directory from

 ~/.agents/ctxlayer/domains/<domain>/<task>/ - Removes the symlink at